 |

-5 | fn search(query: &str, contents: &str) -> Vec<&str> {
+5 | pub fn search(query: &str, contents: &str) -> Vec<&str> {

 | ^ expected lifetime parameter

 |

 = help: this function's return type contains a borrowed value, but the

 signature does not say whether it is borrowed from `query` or `contents`

 Rust can’t possibly know which of the two arguments we need, so we need to tell it.
 Because contents is the argument that contains all of our text and we want to return the parts of that text that match, we know contents is the argument that should be connected to the return value using the lifetime syntax.